Partho99/partho99/README.md

 <h4>Welcome to my GitHub residence! 👋 Here I love to occasionally post all the projects that I had a blast working on, or simply try a hand at new, mind-polishing stuff.</h4><br/>

-- 🔭 I’m currently working on spring framework, React, SQL, Linux, Hibernate, JAVA, JAVASCRIPT.
+- 🔭 I’m currently working on Java, Spring framework, Hibernate, React, SQL, Linux, JavaScript.
 - 🌱 I’m currently learning Reactive Progrramming, NoSQL, Typescript, MongoDB.
 - 📫 How to reach me: You can view my activity [here](https://www.linkedin.com/in/partho-das-5a7843157/), where I get to know an ounce more about topics I care for.<nbsp>
 - 😄 Pronouns: He/Him